HiDPI and Retina Display support FAQ

 Photoshop adjusts its resolution based on your Windows settings:

 - In Windows, select Start > Settings > System > Display.
 Now, under Scale And Layout, choose a scaling factor for each of your displays.
 See Microsoft Support for View display settings in Windows 10.

 In addition, you can adjust per-monitor scaling across monitors with different scaling factors.
 This flexibility ensures that a high resolution (HiDPI) laptop works seamlessly alongside a lower-resolution desktop monitor, or vice versa.
 For example, one of your monitors can have a scale factor of 175%, while another monitor can have a scale factor of 400%.
 So, you can choose either the highest-end 13-inch laptops with 4k screens, the more affordable 1080p models, or tap into 8k desktop monitors, and still have an uncompromised experience within Photoshop.

-On Windows 10 Creators Update and later versions, the UI Scaling setting in Photoshop (Preferences > Interface > UI Scaling) still applies to some components, such as the File Info and Camera Raw dialogs.
-On earlier versions of Windows, this preference applies to all Photoshop components.
-When the UI Scaling option is set to Auto, scaling defaults to the value closest to the primary monitor's OS scaling factor—100 or 200.
+On Windows 7, the UI Scaling setting in Photoshop Preferences > Interface > UI Scaling all of Photoshop's user interface.
+When the UI Scaling option is set to Auto, scaling defaults to the value closest to the primary monitor's OS scaling factor—100% or 200%.

 New or changed commands